WASdev/gitbook.voice.gateway.for.watson/rttconfig.md

 The transcription messages are published to subtopics off this root topic according to following topic path pattern:

 ```
-/<configured MQTT topic path>/<tenant number>/<caller number>
+/<configured MQTT topic path>/<number called>/<caller number>
 ```

-To listen for transcription messages at a certain level, subscribe in your MQTT message broker on the topic path at level of the tenant or caller whose messages you want to receive.
+To listen for transcription messages at a certain level, subscribe in your MQTT message broker on the topic path at level of the called number or caller whose messages you want to receive.

 * **Listen for all calls:** `<configured MQTT topic path>/#`